ritiksingh06/The-Movie-Guide/README.md

 ## Link to the application

-Check out the live demo: https://the-movie-cinema.herokuapp.com/
+Check out the live demo: https://themovieguide.herokuapp.com/

 ## Note

 Don't worry if the movie that you are looking for is not auto-suggested.
 Just type the movie name and click on "enter".
 You will be good to go even though if you made some typo errors.

-## 'Invalid Request' Error

-If you're getting invalid request error in your application, kindly go through this issue - https://github.com/kishan0725/The-Movie-Cinema/issues/2

 ## How to get the API key?